UPPMAX/uppmax4DL/docs/login_bianca.md

 !!! abstract "keypoints"
-    - We recommend you to use ThinLinc to log in.
+    - We recommend you to use ThinLinc to log in when you need graphics